s4lt3d/Unity-Timeline-Visualizer/README.md

 - Expanding on the versioning of the data, a workspace history would work similar to git's version history with branching, authorship, history, and tags.
 This would allow multiple people to work on a project together and be able to share the results.
 They would also be able to go back and forth in edits to tune their project.

 ## Discussions
 - **Custom Shader Development:** A basic implementation of a fragment shader was written by hand.
 However, utilizing a visual shader tool is significantly easier and provides the same benefits and a hand written shader.
+The performance difference between graph and hand written code usually only comes down to the knowledge of the author in all cases and there is no performance hit for using a graph editor.
 - The shader graph used was Amiplify Shader Editor which provides the raw shader code if performance tweaking becomes nessecary.
-This editors supports all supported platforms and allows the designer to quickly specify all fallbacks if needed.
+This editors supports all Unity supported platforms and consoles and allows the designer to quickly specify all fallbacks if needed.